-In this guide, we will discuss the $not operator in MongoDB.
-The $not operator in MongoDB is a logical operator for finding documents that don’t match the specified operator phrase.
-In MongoDB, the $not operator may be used with read methods like as find(), findOneAndUpdate(), and others.
+The $not operator in MongoDB is a logical operator for finding documents that don’t match the given operator expression.
+In MongoDB, the $not operator may be used with read methods like find(), findOneAndUpdate(), and others.

-In this post, I’ll show you how to use the $not operator in MongoDB and show you several examples so you can better understand the concept.
+In this post, we will guide you on how to use the $not operator and show you several examples so you can better understand the concept.

 The $not Operator Syntax in MongoDB